 I wanted to share with you my love for the style of Victorian houses including their arches, irregular shapes, textured shingles, elaborate eye candy details, wrap around porches, round towers with cone-shaped roofs, bay windows, porches on the second level, the Victorian gingerbread, and they are often painted in pretty lady colors.

-Victorian house is in Texas and has gingerbread and the two colors of creamy yellow and dark red shutters is mesmerizing.
+The victorian house is in Texas and has gingerbread and the two colors of creamy yellow and dark red shutters are mesmerizing.
 On the bottom right, I notice the yellow sun detail work done within the porch railing.

-I don’t know exactly where this Victorian house beauty is.
-Maybe by the water because there is a whale weather vane on top.
+I don’t know exactly where this house is, perhaps by the water because there is a whale weather vane on top.
 It may be in Port Townsend, Washington.
-High pitched roofs are another attribute of Victorian houses.
+High-pitched roofs are another attribute of Victorian houses.

 Victorian house painted in a beautiful color, (one of my favorite colors) with beautiful gingerbread details, round tower and cone-shaped roof.
 I could not like this one more!
 I know, it is not a home and appears to be an office, but it is simply too beautiful to not show.

 A victorian house that was peeling and derelict and then restored in the late 90s.
 Victorian houses are usually three levels.
 This house is full of character and intrigue, like I want to see what the cone-shaped rooms look like inside.
 I want to live here I think, but with an elevator please, especially after going up the front steps.
 It could happen, elevators are installed into homes more and more these days as baby boomers age and want to stay in their homes.
 Elevators are now an option that even new home builders are offering.

 This is the house from the TV show Charmed.
 I never saw this show, but just had to include it for the fans of the show for a trip down memory lane.